 Nobody should be marginalized in this world.
 I became a lawyer to give everyone a path forward.

 Stacey’s litigation experience is multifaceted and extensive.
-With more than a decade of trial experience, she focuses on federal and state criminal law, white-collar defense, employment law, civil rights, and the collegiate disciplinary process, including Title IX investigations.
+With more than a decade of trial experience, she focuses on federal and state white-collar and other criminal defense, employment law, civil rights, and the collegiate disciplinary process, including Title IX investigations.

 Stacey’s employment practice covers federal and state courts, as well as matters in the Maine Human Rights Commission.
 She passionately represents individuals who have suffered discriminatory discipline and termination measures, retaliation, harassment, medical leave violations, failures to accommodate, and other employment actions.
 In addition, Stacey provides counsel on human resource matters to corporations large and small, including drafting employee handbooks, hiring determinations, separation and termination, compensation and employee benefits, and wage and hour issues.

 As a former federal prosecutor in the District of Maine, Stacey brings the valuable and unique perspective of understanding the legal process from the opposing side.
 Prior to being a federal prosecutor, Stacey was a defense attorney in Vermont.
 She is strongly suited to represent people faced with federal or state criminal investigations or charges.

-Stacey serves on the Board of the Maine Association of Criminal Defense Lawyers.
-She has also served as an adjunct professor at the University of New England.
-She’s a member of the Maine Employment Lawyers Association, the National Employment Lawyers’ Association, the Edward Gignoux Inn of Court, and the Federal, Maine, American, and Cumberland County Bar Associations.
-Stacey lives in Scarborough with her husband, three small children, dog, and chickens.
+She serves on the Board of the Maine Association of Criminal Defense Lawyers and the Board of Governors of the Maine State Bar Association.
+Stacey also serves as a member of the Maine Employment Lawyers Association, the National Employment Lawyers’ Association, the Edward Gignoux Inn of Court, and the Federal, Maine, American, and Cumberland County Bar Associations.
+She has served as an adjunct professor at the University of New England.
+She lives near Portland with her husband, four children, dog, cat and chickens.